Sudhandar/podcast-study-notes/README.md

 # Rapid Agent Prototyping using Claude Code

 > Rapid agent prototyping using Claude Code.
-Validate whether your AI agent can generate useful study notes from podcast audio in hours, not weeks—before building any production infrastructure.
+Validate your agent idea in hours, not weeks

 ## Overview